Skip to Content

 Alcan Highway Road Conditions

-When researching for our Alaska trip we had read article after article saying how terrible the road is.
+When researching for our Alaska trip, we read article after article saying how terrible the road is.
 We had prepared not only the car for the worst but also for ourselves mentally.

-The road conditions vary year to year and the weather plays a big factor in how it is the next year.
-Every year there is road construction along the Alcan Highway to keep it up to the best condition as possible.
+The road conditions vary year to year, and the weather plays a big factor in how it is the next year.
+Every year, there is road construction along the Alcan Highway to keep it up to the best condition possible.

 Best Stops on an Alcan Highway Road Trip